-- As a concrete example of the estimation of an important set of peer effects, and also illustrating these problems, consider the paper by Sacerdote (2001), which uses random assignment of roommates in Dartmouth. - He finds that the GPAs of randomly assigned roommates are correlated, and interprets this as evidence for peer group effects.
+- One might think that the problem with "ethnic effects" is lack of random assignment, and that random assignment will overcome the problems. - As a concrete example of a randomization-based estimation of pure effects is due to Sacerdote (2001), which uses random assignment of roommates in Dartmouth. - He finds that the GPAs of randomly assigned roommates are correlated, and interprets this as evidence for peer group effects.